Aiko-Suzuki/NNT-Anti-AFK/README.md

 - /afktime [Print some useful info like time before kick , ect...]

 ##### Currently supported language:
-- English
+- English / Full
-- French
+- French / Afk warning and chat
-- Spanish
+- Spanish / Afk warning and chat

 ##### Themes:
 - Default
 - Large

 ##### Features:
+- InGame Control panel with live actualization!
+- Enable / Disable Ghost Mod when AFK
+- Enable / Disable DarkRP Salary Freeze when AFK
-- Enable / disable the Anti-AFK System [Live change]
+- Enable / Disable the Anti-AFK System
+- Enable / Disable God when AFK
+- Enable / Disable Team change when AFK
+- Enable / Disable Anti-AFK a certain moment of the day!
 - User's whitelist
-- Group whitelist
+- Groups whitelist
-- Ghost player [when they receive the warning messages]
-- Blogs / gmodadminsuite-loggings modules
-- themes
+- Themes
-- multi language
+- Multiple language support

 ##### In coming features:
-- Disable/Enable ghost when player is afk (when the player get the warning messages)
+- Logs in the panel
+- Temp bypass so you can add a user for like 10 minutes etc...

 If you want to help me fix or add a translation dm on discord !
 (Aiko Shimizu#9799)

 Thanks to [Wex[A]rt](https://steamcommunity.com/sharedfiles/filedetails/?id=1659857487) for the spanish translation !

+Full credit